 “Grumpy is her new word.
 Just wanted to share that the Time-In ToolKit works for 2 yr olds!” - Regina, Mom of 2 yo using Time-in ToolKit

 When our kids are small and trying to manage emotions - they can't express what they are feeling.
 They throw tantrums, they throw things, they have meltdowns, they scream and they whine.
 This is their way of communicating with us.
-They need help to organize, process and express their feelings in a healthy way instead of punishing them, putting them in time-out, etc.
+They need help to organize, process, and express their feelings in a healthy way instead of punishing them, putting them in time-out, etc.

 Our thoughts and actions are shaped by our many feelings and experiences.
 Making time to explore and understand our feelings through our many senses including movement, listening, and meaningful dialogue connects us.
-We are creating a culture that gives human beings permission to feeling - to be seen, heard, and to grow in harmony with the world.
+We are creating a culture that gives human beings permission to feel - to be seen, heard, and to grow in harmony with the world.

-Instead of hitting her mom, or hitting her dog, this sweet 4 yo girl (who has been struggling with impulse control issues and managing her feelings since her parents separated) was able to notice that she was feeling nervous AND to name and to share her feelings with her mama using her SnuggleBuddies plush, Yellow Lion.
+Instead of hitting her mom, or hitting her dog, this sweet 4 yo girl (who has been struggling with impulse control issues and managing her feelings since her parents separated) was able to notice that she was feeling nervous AND to name and share her feelings with her mama using her SnuggleBuddies plush, Yellow Lion.
 Snugglebuddies Emotions Plush toys make great additions to your Calming Corner!

-She named all four moods, happy (yellow), sad (blue), calm (green) and mad (red) using the toys mood emojis ... instead of lashing out.
+She named all four moods, happy (yellow), sad (blue), calm (green), and mad (red) using the toy's mood emojis ... instead of lashing out.

-This is what self awareness, self control and compassion look like in the making.
+This is what self-awareness, self-control, and compassion look like in the making.
 When we model self-love and forgiveness, children learn self-love and forgiveness.

 Sharing and naming emotions fosters healthy relationships, reducing family tension.
 Simply listening and validating each family member’s experience is the first step to teaching children the important life skill of conflict resolution.

-Tots to Tweens
+Time-Ins for Tots to Tweens

 When your child is feeling overwhelmed, what do they do?
-10 year old Meghan has some ideas on this.
+10-year-old Meghan has some ideas on this.

-Children as old as 9, 10, and 11 are benefiting from the Time-In ToolKit.
+Children as old as 9, 10, and 11 are benefiting from the Time-In ToolKit®.